HistoryThis section has been translated automatically.

 HistologyThis section has been translated automatically.

-A distinction is made between a superficial type and a profound type, with the increasing view that these are 2 different entities.
+A superficial type is distinguished from a profound type, although it is increasingly considered that these are 2 distinct entities.

-- The superficial type shows a superficial perivascular and interstitial lymphocyte infiltrate with eosinophilic leukocytes in 1/3 of the cases, occasionally also neutrophil granulocytes.
-Occasionally also erythrocyte extravasates.
+- The superficial type shows a superficial perivascular and interstitial lymphocyte infiltrate with eosinophilic leukocytes in 1/3 of cases, occasionally also neutrophilic granulocytes.
+Histoeosinophilia may also dominate the histological picture, and erythrocyte extravasations may be found in isolated cases.
 Exocytosis with focal spongiosis and parakeratosis is regularly detectable.
 Intraepidermal blistering is rare.

-- The profound type shows dense, mostly strictly perivascularly arranged infiltrate sheaths of lymphocytes in the middle and/or deep dermis; in 1/3 of the cases eosinophilic leukocytes in different admixtures.
-The epithelium shows isolated vacuolar degeneration and dyskeratoses.
-Melanophages are often found in the upper dermis.
+- The profound type shows dense, usually strictly perivascular infiltrate pods of lymphocytes in the mid and/or deep dermis; in 1/3 of cases, eosinophilic leukocytes in varying admixture.
+The epithelium shows occasional vacuolar degeneration and dyskeratosis.
+Melanophages are not infrequently encountered in the upper dermis.
 Spongiosis and parakeratosis are completely absent in this type.
-There are some authors who classify the deep figurate erythema as an independent clinical picture.
+There are some authors who classify the profound type as an independent (deep figurate erythema) clinical picture.

 DiagnosisThis section has been translated automatically.